-As of June 6, 2022, a total of 31 new drill holes have been completed at Lemhi for a total of 8,353 metres.
-These holes have been primarily designed to test on strike extensions of the known resource (23 drill holes) as well as infill in certain parts of the gold deposit (8 drill holes).
+As of August 31, 2022, Freeman completed the Phase II exploration which included the completion of 50 new drill holes at Lemhi for a total of 12,168 metres.
+These holes have been primarily designed to test on strike extensions of the known resource as well as infill in certain parts of the gold deposit.
 In particular, the drill program has focused on areas currently modelled as pit waste because of no or sparse drill data.
-All ounces added in these areas, even if low grade, will add value to the project as it will be converting in pit waste material to resources.
-An additional 17 holes of approximately 4,400 m have been planned as part of the Phase 2 drilling program.
-Fifteen drill holes from Lemhi have been logged, sampled and sent to the laboratory.
-Figure 5 shows the drilling progress.
-Analytical results are pending and two drills continue to operate at Lemhi.
+All ounces added in these areas, even if close to the cut-off grade, will add value to the project as they come from zones in the resource shell that now be upgraded to resources (Figure 5 attached).
+The expansion holes step out 40 to 90 metres to the east or west of existing drilling where mineralization is open.
+These areas were previously modelled as unmineralized due to lack of drilling in the initial maiden mineral resource estimate ("MRE").
+An additional 25 holes or approximately 5,000 m have been planned as part of the Phase 3 RC drill program.
+As well, 5 holes were drilled at the newly discovered Beauty zone totaling 721 meters.
+All cored drill holes from the project have been logged, sampled and sent to the laboratory.

-Figure 5: Phase two drill progress
+Figure 5: Phase Two Drilling